Sean-Bradley/Seans-TypeScript-NodeJS-CRUD-REST-API-Boilerplate/readme.md

 ## Seans-TypeScript-NodeJS-CRUD-REST-API-Boilerplate

 ### MIT License
-Rememeber, No guarantees, or even fit for a particular purpose.
+Remember, No guarantees, or even fit for a particular purpose.

-This project will be updated slowly as required, so stay tuned.

 If you have a suggestion, or you want to contribute some code, you are free to make a pull request.